Michael Alan Singer: Life and career

 Singer was born into a Jewish family in New Rochelle, New York, but grew up in Miami.
 His father was a stockbroker.
 He earned a bachelor's degree in business from the University of Florida in 1969.
 An early marriage ended in divorce in 1971.

 Singer studied economics at the University of Florida, and was awarded a master's degree in 1971.
 While working on a doctorate program, Singer reportedly had a spiritual awakening and went into seclusion to focus on meditation and yoga.
 After refusing to write a dissertation, Singer wrote and submitted his first book, The Search for Truth, to his professor instead.
 One professor on the committee got Singer in contact with a publisher, Shanti Publications, which published The Search for Truth in 1974.
-This experience inspired him to establish the Temple of the Universe in 1975, a meditation center in Alachua, Florida, open to all men and women regardless of religion.
+This experience inspired him to establish the Temple of the Universe in 1975, a meditation center in Alachua, Florida, open to everyone regardless of religion.
 That same year, Singer published his second book, Three Essays on Universal Law, exploring themes of karma, fate, and love.

 In 1981, he co-founded Medical Manager, which marketed software that helped doctors manage their patient and billing records.
 Medical Manager was taken public in 1997, registering $45 million in stock.
 In 2000, Medical Manager was recognized by the Smithsonian Institution for its achievements in information technology.
 In 2002, Medical Manager was bought by WebMD, in an acquisition valued at roughly $5 billion after buying each share for $55 each.
 As part of the deal, Singer remained at WebMD as the company's executive vice president of physician software strategies, and chief software architect of WebMD Practices Services, which Medical Manager was incorporated into.
 On February 9, 2005, Singer resigned from the company.
 In 2006, Medical Manager was renamed Emdeon, and was sold by WebMD to Sage Software, a private equity firm, for $565 million; five years later, Sage Software was bought out by Vista Equity Partners, an investment firm based in San Francisco, for $320 million.

 Singer published his third book, The Untethered Soul, in 2007.
 In the book, Singer explores themes of yoga, the meaning of life, and New Age philosophical theories on the concept of self.
 The book rose to popularity in 2012 after Singer appeared on Super Soul Sunday to promote it, giving his first ever televised interview to host Oprah Winfrey.
 After the interview, The Untethered Soul was featured as a New York Times bestselling book, Singer's first book to do so, where it spent seven weeks on the list.
-Singer continued his thesis in The Surrender Experiment, published in 2015, and Living Untethered, published in 2022.
+Singer continued his thesis in The Surrender Experiment, published in 2015, Living Untethered, published in 2022, and Wisdom Untethered, published in 2026.

+Singer currently hosts The Michael Singer Podcast with the media company Sounds True, which is recorded at his meditation center, Temple of the Universe.
+He also collaborates with the motivational speaker Tony Robbins.